christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

   <div id="clear"></div>
 </div>

+***
 * **Both systems**
-  + Open R-studio, click the packages tab in the lower right hand corner, click install packages, type in rmarkdown, make sure "install dependencies" is clicked on, then press install.
+  + Open RStudio, click the packages tab in the lower right hand corner, click install packages, type in `rmarkdown`, make sure "install dependencies" is clicked on, then press install.
-  + Close R-studio.
+  + Close RStudio.

 2. Open GitHub Desktop, make sure it is connected to your account and clone your repository to your computer so that you have a local copy of that data: